slaclab/sdf-docs/interactive-compute.md

 conda install -c conda-forge jupyterlab
 ```

-Then you can go to [Jupyter portal](/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new ':ignore'), and select "Custom Conda Environment..." from the "Jupyter Instance" dropdown.
+Then go to [Jupyter portal](/pun/sys/dashboard/batch_connect/sys/slac-ood-jupyter/session_contexts/new ':ignore'), and select "Custom Conda Environment..." from the "Jupyter Instance" dropdown.
 You will need to customize the text that appears under "Commands to initiate Jupyter" to point to your custom conda environment:

 ```bash
 export CONDA_PREFIX=<path-to-miniconda3>